GlitchSecure/website/_posts/2024-08-19-why-your-appsec-strategy-needs-continuous-testing.md

 As we mentioned, continuous testing combines the benefits of penetration testing and vulnerability assessments, along with some additional advantages.
 Let’s dive into what those extras are:

 1. **Ongoing Visibility**: Unlike annual penetration testing, continuous testing provides ongoing visibility into your environment.
-This allows you to catch and fix vulnerabilities as they are introduced into the environment, instead of waiting for next years pentest.
-This ongoing visibility allows your team to be proactive, instead of reactive, when it comes to detection and remediation.
+This enables you to identify and address vulnerabilities as they arise, rather than waiting for the next annual test.
+This ongoing visibility allows your team to be proactive, rather than reactive, in detecting and remediating issues.

 2. **Reduced False-positives**: Continuous testing tools are tuned to your specific application instead of applying a generalized, "one-size-fits-all" approach.
 By combining automated tools with manual review, continuous testing significantly reduces the noise of false positives that often plage vulnerability assessments.